How to Connect SESSION REPLAY¶

 .

-Additionally, authorize the example.com domain on assets.example.com.
-This allows the resource file to be loaded correctly by setting the Access-Control-Allow-Origin header.
+Additionally, authorize the example.com domain in assets.example.com.
+This allows resource files to correctly load resources by setting the Access-Control-Allow-Origin Header.